underdogio-archive/pup-legacy/docs/base/000-typography.md

 Open Sans is automatically imported with a CSS `@import`, so you don't have to do anything extra in order to use it.

+Values for things like our base font size, font scale, and line height are defined in [variables/typography.scss](https://github.com/underdogio/pup/blob/master/styles/pup/variables/_typography.scss).

 ## Specs

-Here are some specs for Pup's typography system:
+Here are some quick specs for Pup's typography system:

 <ul class="list--bullet margin2--bottom">
   <li>